physics-chalmers/tif285/doc/LectureNotes/_build/html/_sources/content/BayesianStatistics/ModelSelection/ModelSelection.md

 \frac{p(A|D,I)}{p(B|D,I)} =  \frac{p(A|I)}{p(B|I)} \times \frac{p(D|A,I)}{p(D|\lambda_0,B,I)} \times \frac{\lambda_\mathrm{max} - \lambda_\mathrm{min}}{(\delta\lambda) \sqrt{2\pi}}.
 $$ (eq:sivia_48)

-The first term on the right-hand side reflects our relative prior preference for the alternative theories; to be fair, we can take it to be unity.
+The first term on the right-hand side reflects our relative prior preference for the alternative theories; to be fair, let us take it to be unity.
 The second term is a measure of how well the best predictions from each of the models agree with the data; with the added flexibility of his adjustable parameter, this maximum likelihood ratio can only favour B. The goodness-of-fit, however, cannot be the only thing that matters; if it was, we would always prefer more complicated explanations.
 Probability theory tells us that there is, indeed, another term to be considered.
 As assumed earlier in the evaluation of the marginal integral of Eq. {eq}`eq:sivia_43`, the prior range $\lambda_\mathrm{max} - \lambda_\mathrm{min}$ will generally be much larger than the uncertainty $\pm(\delta\lambda)$ permitted by the data.
 As such, the final term in Eq. {eq}`eq:sivia_48` acts to penalize B for the additional parameter; for this reason, it is often called an Ockham factor.
 That is to say, we have naturally encompassed the spirit of Ockham’s Razor: *‘Frustra fit per plura quod potest fieri per pauciora’* or, in English, *‘it is vain to do with more what can be done with fewer’* .

 Although it is satisfying to quantify the everyday guiding principle attributed to the thirteenth-century Franciscan monk William of Ockham (or Occam, in Latin), that we should prefer the simplest theory which agrees with the empirical evidence, we should not get too carried away by it.
 After all, what do we mean by the simpler theory if alternative models have the same number of adjustable parameters?
 In the choice between Gaussian and Lorentzian peak shapes, for example, both are defined by the position of the maximum and their width.
 All that we are obliged to do, and have done, in addressing such questions is to adhere to the rules of probability.